The basics of the religious rules deliberated on at the Council of Jerusalem

 "Abstain" The JWs leaders' stance is that "abstain" is a broad enough word to

-encompass eating and transfusion (but not broad enough to rule out eating as
+(but not broad enough to rule out eating as

 much as about half of the blood of animal meat).